HossamSaberX/CPP_ImageProcessor/README.md

 2. **Build the Project**: Build the project using your preferred C++ compiler.

 3. **Choose an Image**: Provide the path to the input image in the main.cpp or tweak it using the simple gui in the while(true) loop.
-4. **Choose a filter of your choice**: You can more than one filter on the same image before being saved but i added the autoSave functionality to see the result after each step.
+4. **Choose a filter of your choice**: You can apply more than one filter on the same image before being saved but i added the autoSave functionality to see the result after each step.

 ## Available Filters